democracyforwardaotearoanewzealand/introduction/README.md

 * Need I remind you that this is happening a few hundred metres from the Beehive?
 * Need I remind you that this is happening during a global media blackout about me?
 * Need I remind you that I am surrounded by skyscrapers that have virtually no people in them (if any) and are packed with food and equipment and supplies that was left behind by people who never really cared that much about NZ?
+* Do you really still have soft spots for those empty spaces, National?
+Because there are other options.
 * Is it a little too hard to admit what happened, National?

 **Funding**